(Claire 13, Joseph 11, Ben 7, George 6)

 "Boys, come outside with me, please.
 We need to talk about some things."
-Ethan said, waiting by the door as Ben and George put on their jackets.
-Noticing that Joseph hadn't moved from his place on the rug where he sat reading, Ethan calls firmly "Joseph!
+Ethan says, waiting by the door as Ben and George put on their jackets.
+Noticing that Joseph hasn't moved from his place on the rug where he sits reading, Ethan calls firmly "Joseph!
 I am talking to you too!"

 "Huh?"
 Joseph looks up and seeing his Uncle's frown quickly changes his response to "Sir?"
 He knows his Uncle expects to be addressed as "sir "or by his name.
 He doesn't think any other response is well mannered.